 - sudden or partial hearing loss, which is usually temporary

 - tinnitus, which is a ringing or buzzing in the ear

 - a feeling of fullness in the ear

-Unremoved earwax buildup can lead to infection.
-Contact your doctor if you experience the symptoms of infection, such as:
+As unremoved earwax buildup can lead to infection, please contact your doctor and seek medical adviceif you experience the symptoms of infection, such as:

 - severe pain in your ear

 - pain in your ear that does not subside

 - drainage from your ear

 It’s important to note that hearing loss, dizziness and earaches also have many other causes.
 A medical evaluation can help determine if another health issue is present.
 Contact our hearing clinics on 1300 768 108 for an audiological evaluation to first determine if your symptoms as due to excessive earwax.

 • Have you ever wondered what it looks like inside your ear?